Don't You Want Me: Chart performance and sales

-After the band scored a number of hits for Warner's eastwest label, the song was remixed and issued by Virgin as a CD, cassette and 12" single in October 1995.
-This version featured new remixes by Hooj Choons' Red Jerry and German Eurodance duo Snap!, and would peak at #16 on the UK singles chart.
-The release coincided with the issue of the group's second Greatest Hits compilation album shortly afterwards (which featured the Snap 7 inch remix), while the main 7 inch remix by Red Jerry was put on NOW 32 by Virgin/EMI/Polygram, alongside dance acts like Goldie, Candy Girls and Wildchild.
+After the band scored a number of hits for Warner's East West label, the song was remixed and issued by Virgin as a CD, cassette and twelve-inch single on 16 October 1995.
+This version featured new remixes by Hooj Choons' Red Jerry and the German Eurodance group Snap!, and would peak at number 16 on the UK singles chart.
+The release coincided with the issue of the Human League's second Greatest Hits compilation album shortly afterwards (which featured the Snap!
+7-inch remix).

 As of November 2012, "Don't You Want Me" was the 23rd best-selling single in the UK, with 1.55 million copies sold.
-On 23 March 2014, the song re-entered the UK Singles Chart at #19 and debuted at #1 in the Scottish singles charts thanks to a social media campaign by fans of Aberdeen Football Club.
-In 2017 it was reported to be the 43rd most successful single in UK chart history with sales and streams combined.
+On 23 March 2014, the song re-entered the UK singles chart at number 19 due to a social media campaign by fans of the Scottish football club Aberdeen.
+In 2017, it was reported to be the 43rd most successful single in UK chart history with sales and streams combined.

-In 2021, Viacom International Studios put into production a music chart programme called The 80s Greatest Hits 1980-1989 for Channel 5 and asked the Official Charts Company (OCC) to provide the countdowns for the series, based on the best-selling singles for each year.
-When the 1981 episode was broadcast (now under the title of Britain's Favourite 80's Songs) "Don't You Want Me" was placed at number one, with the OCC now confirming it was the official best-selling song of 1981 with an estimated 1.15 million sales (previously the title had gone to "Tainted Love" by Soft Cell, which now has been put in second place with 1.05 million sales).
+In 2021, Viacom International Studios put into production a music chart programme called The 80s Greatest Hits 1980–1989 for Channel 5 and asked the Official Charts Company (OCC) to provide the countdowns for the series, based on the best-selling singles for each year.
+When the 1981 episode was broadcast (now under the title of Britain's Favourite 80's Songs), "Don't You Want Me" was placed at number one, with the OCC now confirming it was the official best-selling song of 1981 with an estimated 1.15 million sales (previously the title had gone to "Tainted Love" by the English synth-pop duo Soft Cell, which now has been put in second place with 1.05 million sales).